Patient Pricing Information

 - Because each person’s health needs are different, the average charges shown will depend on the individual’s specific situation.
 Each patient’s circumstances are different, and a patient’s charge will not necessarily be the same as the average charge.

 - “Charge” is not the same as what you may owe.
 “Charge” is the amount billed for a service.
 A patient’s amount due is based on insurance coverage, copay, and co-insurance.
+To estimate what you may owe for services, click here

 - All professional charges (surgeons, radiologists, anesthesiologists, pathologists, and emergency room physician, etc.) are billed separately and are not included in the average charges shown.